-This work concerns the ageless allegory of death and an afterlife as a homecoming at the end of life’s journey.
-The security associated with our actual homes might suggest the existence of some ultimate refuge of total contentment.
-Ironically of course, one must forego all comfort and security to get there.
-The idea of an afterlife has always harbored this dilemma; death is the price of admission.
+This work concerns the timeless allegory of life as a journey and afterlife as a homecoming.
+The security of home might inspire a yearning for some ultimate refuge of total contentment.
+Ironically of course, a believer must forego all comfort and security to get there.
+The idea of an afterlife has always harbored this dilemma for the faithful; death is the price of admission.

 Photographing model houses in studio dioramas, I’ve tried to disorient the viewer to suggest an ambivalent view of a supposedly ideal destination.
 In the ambiguous world of these pictures, I want home to seem inviting yet ominous, close but inaccessible, familiar and full of mystery.